pypa/packaging.python.org/source/overview.rst

 Python's *sdists* are compressed archives (``.tar.gz`` files) containing one or more packages or modules.
-If your code is pure-Python, and you only depend on other Python packages, you can `go here to learn more <https://docs.python.org/3/distutils/sourcedist.html>`_.
+If your code is pure-Python, and you only depend on other Python packages, you can :doc:`go here to learn more <python:distutils/sourcedist>`.

 If you rely on any non-Python code, or non-Python packages (such as `libxml2 <https://en.wikipedia.org/wiki/Libxml2>`_ in the case of